bkesterbyld/caring-amaranth/src/pages/index.md

   - type: cta_section
     title: ''
     content: >
-      We help technical founders blaze a market innovation path with advisory services, starter capital and fundraising assistance.
+      We help technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.
 We focus on customer-obsessed ventures forging markets with strong bottoms-up or network-based GTM potential.
     actions: []